jacklul/asuswrt-scripts/README.md

 Checks every minute for new IP in NVRAM variable `wan0_ipaddr`.
 You can alternatively configure it to use website API like "[ipecho.net/plain](https://ipecho.net/plain)".

+On Merlin firmware you should call this script from `ddns-start` with `force` argument instead of `start`.

 Recommended to use [`service-event.sh`](#user-content-service-eventsh) as well.

 ```sh